it-spirit/plonetheme.barcelonetang/docs/source/options/options.rst

 ======

 Add a slogan for your website (HTML is supported).
-The slogan will be shown in the header section, below the logo.
+The slogan will be shown in the header section.

 .. figure:: ../../_images/settings-slogan--activated.png